webonyx/graphql-php/docs/type-system/directives.md

 # Built-in directives
-Directive is a way to dynamically change the structure and shape of queries using variables.
+Directive is a way for client to give GraphQL server additional context and hints on how to execute the query.
 Directive can be attached to a field or fragment inclusion, and can affect execution of the query in any way the server desires.

 GraphQL specification includes two built-in directives: